 - Add wet ingredients and dried cherries to flour mixture.
 Using a fork mix ingredients together until ragged.

-- Pour mixture out onto a lightly floured work surface and bring together gently (be careful not to overmix).
+- Pour mixture out onto a lightly floured work surface and bring together gently using a pastry scraper (be careful not to overmix).
 Pat and shape into a 1 inch thick circle.
 Using a large sharp knife cut the circle into 8 triangles.

 - Place each triangle on the prepared baking sheet approx. 2 inches apart.